 We are affiliated with https://allstarseniorbenefits.com

+Life insurance and Sarcoidosis Would I be able to get a policy?
 Sarcoidosis is a condition that has affects 200,000 cases a year.
 Treatment can help but this condition cannot be cured.
 Life insurance and sarcoidosis?
 Would I be accepted?
 Yes, you would be!
-Sarcoidosis is an inflammatory disease that can affect organs and multiple areas of the body including the lungs, eyes, skin and in some cases the heart.
+Sarcoidosis is an inflammatory disease that can affect organs and multiple areas of the body including the lungs, eyes, skin, and in some cases the heart.
 Doctors believe sarcoidosis results from the body’s immune system responding to an unknown substance, most likely something inhaled from the air.
 Signs and symptoms of sarcoidosis vary depending on which organs are affected.
 Sarcoidosis sometimes develops gradually and produces symptoms that last for years.
 Other times, symptoms appear suddenly and then disappear just as quickly.
 Hi, my name is Mitch Winstead with Advanced Mutual Group.
 Our toll-free number is 866-598-8170 or 910-452-1922.
-If you prefer email please click this link email@example.com.
-If you would like an instant quote, please visit our website by clicking this link https://advancedmutualgroup.com We have a facebook page that contains some information from our other website Allstar Senior Senior Benefits.
+If you prefer email please click this link firstname.lastname@example.org.
+If you would like an instant quote, please visit our website by clicking this link https://advancedmutualgroup.com We have a Facebook page that contains some information from our other website Allstar Senior Senior Benefits.
 You can visit us there by clicking this link http://www.facebook.com/medsuppguru Call today for your “no pressure” quote.

 Many people have no symptoms, so the disease may be discovered only when you have a chest x-ray.
 Many people experience symptoms of fatigue, fever, swollen lymph nodes, and weight loss.
 Also, there are symptoms that affect the lungs such as a persistent cough, shortness of breath, wheezing and chest pain.
 There are also skin symptoms such as nodules growing under the skin, disfiguring lesions, on the cheeks, nose and ears, rash or red and purple bumps usually located on the shins or ankles which may be warm and tender to the touch.
 Blurred vision, eye pain, severe redness and sensitivity to light.
 Heart symptoms may include chest pain, irregular heartbeat, and swelling caused by excess fluid.